-The customer journey typically includes the following stages:
+The customer journey includes the following eight stages in every cycle:

 Think of this as the opening scene where your brand makes its grand entrance, catching the eye of potential customers through blogs, social media, or even whispers in the wind (aka word-of-mouth).
 Google Ads?
 Industry seminars?
 You’re on their radar now!

 Here, dialogue takes center stage.
 It’s like a dance between your brand and the customer across various platforms.
 Be it interactive webinars or enticing downloadable resources.
 You’re not just talking; you’re captivating!